meltyourface/blank/posts/Esoteric-significance-of-Saturn/Exploring-Saturns-Esoteric-Connections-on-Qabalistic-Tree-of-Life/index.md

 5. Saturn and the Sephirots

-Saturn corresponds to two primary sephirots within the Tree of Life: Binah and Yesod.
+**Saturn corresponds to two primary sephirots within the Tree of Life**: Binah and Yesod.

 a.
 Binah